6.630.2 Absence and Leave for Military-Related Reasons

 4. Any additional information that is essential to verify the employee's eligibility.

-3. If the employee is unable to provide the requested medical certification within 15 calendar days despite his/her diligent, good faith efforts, the medical certification must be provided within a reasonable period of time under the circumstances involved, but no later than 30 calendar days after it is requested.
+3. If the employee is unable to provide the requested medical certification within 15 calendar days, despite their diligent, good faith efforts, the medical certification must be provided within a reasonable period of time under the circumstances involved, but no later than 30 calendar days after it is requested.

 4. An employee who does not provide the required evidence or medical certification within the specified time period is not entitled to use disabled veteran leave, and the manager may, as appropriate and consistent with applicable laws and regulations: